 Pro Tip: If you put that money into continuing your education, you may also qualify for the Lifetime Learning Tax Credit on next year’s return.

-One of the smartest things you can do for your future is to contribute to your retirement today.
+You should contribute to retirement accounts as soon as possible to reap the benefits of compound interest.
 Whether you have an employer-sponsored 401(k) or an individual retirement account (IRA) contributing your tax return to a retirement fund can help boost your overall savings.